MohammadMaftoun/Few-Shot-and-Zero-Shot-Learning-Techniques/README.md

 We provide a detailed comparison of few-shot and zero-shot learning techniques on various datasets.
 The repository includes:

     Performance metrics such as accuracy, precision, recall, and F1-score.
-    Analysis of how each model generalizes to new unseen tasks.
+    Analysis of how each model generalizes to new, unseen tasks.
     Hyperparameter tuning strategies and their impact on model performance.

 # Contributing